Biology Careers List

 Laboratory experiment

 Your knowledge and expertise in biology will be useful in a career as a laboratory technician, such as one who works in a medical or microbiology lab.
-After you graduate with your degree, enroll in a laboratory technology postgraduate program.
-If you work as a medical laboratory technician, you’ll test human body specimens (such as blood and urine) to assist with disease diagnosis and treatment.
+After you graduate, consider postgraduate study or industry training in laboratory methods and quality systems.
+If you work in a medical laboratory, you may test human body specimens (such as blood and urine) under established procedures to support clinical testing and reporting.
 Other duties might include preparing reports and ensuring compliance with quality control standards.

 Job titles: lab and quality control technician, laboratory assistant, laboratory technical officer, laboratory technician, laboratory technician-microbiology, medical laboratory technician.